-- Our corporate activities support the overall business with a focus on prudent capital allocation that will compound value for our shareholders over the long-term. - Corporate activities include, but are not limited to, supporting the growth in our asset management business and perpetual affiliates, and providing capital throughout the organization, when needed.
+- Our corporate activities support the overall business with a focus on prudent capital allocation that will compound value for our shareholders over the long-term. - Corporate activities include, but are not limited to, supporting the growth in our Asset Management business, Wealth Solutions business and our Operating Businesses, and providing capital throughout the organization, when needed.
 In addition, we will make direct investments on an opportunistic basis. - We also hold cash and financial assets as part of our liquidity management operations and enter into financial contracts to manage residual foreign exchange and other risks, as appropriate.